Ishwarii230/Ishwari-profile/README.md

 # Hi 👋, I'm Ishwari
 ### A domain-independent problem-solver with both SW and ML skills

-- 💻 I have worked on software and data science projects using Python, ML, and SQL.
+- 💻 I have worked on software and data science projects using Python, Java, ML, AI, PowerBI and SQL.
 - 🤝 I’m looking to collaborate on interesting projects involving AI or data analytics.
 - 📫 How to reach me: **bidweishwari230@gmail.com**